Benefits for working age people

 If you are liable to pay the Council Tax for the home you live in, you may be able to get Council Tax Reduction.
-If you are responsible for paying rent on the property you live in, you may be able to get Housing Benefit.
-The amount of Council Tax Reduction and/or Housing Benefit you can get depends on your income, how much Council Tax/rent you have to pay and who else is living in the house.
+The amount of Council Tax Reduction you can get depends on your income, how much Council Tax you have to pay and who else is living in the house.

 There are other Council tax discounts and exemptions that you may also be able to apply for.
 These discounts are based on your personal circumstances and do not take into account your income or capital.

 Benefits for people with an illness or disability